psevestre/openid-fapi/Financial_API_WD_CIBA.md

 1. shall not send `x-fapi-customer-ip-address` or `x-fapi-auth-date` headers;
 1. should send metadata about the consumption device, for example geolocation and device type.

-   **NOTE:** It may be useful for an FI’s fraud systems to know the location and type of the consumption device.
-The format and schema for such metadata is outside the scope of this profile.

 # 7. Security Considerations

 ### 7.1 Introduction